 Language: Dutch (Flemish), but English is widely spoken.

 Currency: Euro (€).
-Cards are widely accepted, and ATMs are easy to find.
+Card and contactless is widely accepted, and ATMs are easy to find.

 Time zone: CET (GMT+1).
 Daylight saving time is observed in summer.